 Continuous knobs allow you to select any value in their design range and appear to offer greater flexibility.
-Clickable knobs on the other hand have a different electronic circuit associated with each click of the knob, that is specifically designed for that value.
-It may be a trade off between the flexibility and sound quality.
+Clickable knobs, on the other hand, have a different electronic circuit associated with each click of the knob that is specifically designed for that value.
+It may be a trade-off between flexibility and sound quality.

-All of the EQ’s that you have seen so far, have a flat spectral response and a number of knobs and sliders work on different ranges to alter this basic response in a subtle and creative way.
-In some situations, however, you may want to cut or boost all frequencies, above or below, a certain central frequency of your choice, to emphasize or de-emphasize them.
+All of the EQs you have seen so far have a flat spectral response, and several knobs and sliders work on different ranges to alter this basic response in a subtle and creative way.
+In some situations, however, you may want to cut or boost all frequencies, above or below a certain central frequency of your choice, to emphasize or de-emphasize them.

-Concept of bandwidth and Q value applies to shelving EQ’s as well.
+The concept of bandwidth and Q value applies to shelving EQs as well.
 If we apply a shelf boost at 10KHz, the shelf EQ starts to lift the signal amplitude before the 10 kHz value itself.
-A high Q will result in abrupt transition while for lower Q-value, the transition will happen over a much wider spectral region.
+A high Q will result in an abrupt transition, while for a lower Q-value, the transition will happen over a much wider spectral region.

 A -3 dB bass cut (red), and a +9 dB treble boost (blue).

-It is very common to confuse filters with the shelving EQ’s.
+It is very common to confuse filters with shelving EQs.
 But, the two differ in the following ways:

 EQ pedals have been an underrated and overlooked breed as a large number of guitar players don’t realize their potential and how powerful they can be.
-They allow you to carry out the precise frequency adjustments, shape your harmonics and correct problems in your tone.
+They allow you to carry out precise frequency adjustments, shape your harmonics, and correct problems in your tone.

-Most Equalization pedals in the market are graphic EQ’s with five to ten bands.
+Most Equalization pedals in the market are graphic EQs with five to ten bands.
 Graphic equalizers, as against the parametric equalizers, have separate controls, mostly in the form of sliders for each frequency range.
 These sliders are aligned horizontally on the face and move vertically to cut or boost the specific range.
-Their alignment and setting resembles the representation of a graph, hence the name.
+Their alignment and setting resemble the representation of a graph, hence the name.

-Many distortion and compression pedals also have EQ features on them, but these are generally limited to two or three band equalizers to carry out minor tweaking.
+Many distortions and compression pedals also have EQ features on them, but these are generally limited to two or three-band equalizers to carry out minor tweaking.

 How to use an EQ Pedal